-The Capercaillie, European Bee-eater, and the Golden Eagle are all bird species originally found on the continent, as well.
+The Capercaillie, European Bee-eater, and Golden Eagle are all bird species originally found on the continent.
 Wildlife in Europe, like the rest of the world, is facing threats of endangerment from human encroachment and poaching.
 Protective measures continue to be implemented in order to preserve these nails and their natural environments.

 Where To Find The Top Wild Animals

-- Highlands and Inner Hebrides, Scotland: Golden eagles, red deer and mountain hares.
+Highlands and Inner Hebrides, Scotland: Golden eagles, red deer, and mountain hares.
 At the Isle of Rum are sea eagles, otters, seals, ponies, wild goats, ponies, and red deer.

-- Svalbard, Norway: In the pine forests are lynxes, elks, wolves and brown bears, while the northern fjords have orcas.
+Svalbard, Norway: In the pine forests are lynxes, elks, wolves, and brown bears, while the northern fjords have orcas.

 Norfolk, England: Sea birds and grey and common seals.

-- Spain: The National Park of Sierra de Andujar at Malaga has the unique and rare Iberian Lynx.
-Lizards, dromedaries and goats are on the Canary Islands, and Tenerife has whales, dolphins, octopuses, rays, jellyfish,turtles, and coral.
+Spain: The National Park of Sierra de Andujar at Malaga has the unique and rare Iberian Lynx.
+Lizards, dromedaries, and goats are on the Canary Islands, and Tenerife has whales, dolphins, octopuses, rays, jellyfish,turtles, and coral.

-- France: The Camargue in Marseilles has beavers, bulls, boars, horses, and flamingos.
+France: The Camargue in Marseilles has beavers, bulls, boars, horses, and flamingos.
 The Pyrenees has chamois, otters, foxes, birds, deer, and bears.
 And the Alps and Vosges are home to Eurasian lynxes, wolves, and ibexes.

 Comprised of several different countries, Europe is home to some of the greatest birdwatching sites in the world.
-Sweden is known for the Falsterbo Bird Observatory, a main location for multitudes of migrating birds, such as the Blue Tit and Beared Reedling, flocking through the funnel made by the Baltic Sea and Oresund Sound.
+Sweden is known for the Falsterbo Bird Observatory, a main location for multitudes of migrating birds, such as the Blue Tit and Bearded Reedling, flocking through the funnel made by the Baltic Sea and Oresund Sound.

-Spring and summer are the best times to visit France’s Ornithological Park Pont de Gau in Camargue, as flamingoes are gathering for breeding season.
+Spring and summer are the best times to visit France’s Ornithological Park Pont de Gau in Camargue, as flamingoes are gathering for the breeding season.